All India Students' Federation

 The All India Students' Federation (AISF) is the oldest student organisation in India, founded in 1936.
-AISF supports the ideology of Communist Party of India.

 Pre-independence

-AISF was founded on 12 August 1936, with guidance and cooperation from the Indian independence movement.
-The foundation conference of the AISF was held at Ganga Prasad Memorial Hall in Lucknow, with 936 delegates from across India.
+AISF was founded on 12 August 1936 at a conference in Lucknow, with the backing of leaders from Indian independence movement.
+The foundation conference of the AISF was held at Ganga Prasad Memorial Hall with 936 delegates from across India.
 The conference was inaugurated by Jawaharlal Nehru, and presided over by Muhammad Ali Jinnah.
-The conference resolved to establish an All India Students' Federation, and Prem Narayan Bhargava was elected as the first general secretary.
+The conference resolved to establish the federation and Prem Narayan Bhargava was elected as the first general secretary.

 The second conference of the AISF was held three months later, beginning on 22 November 1936 in Lahore.
 It mainly discussed and adopted the constitution of the AISF.
 The conference was attended by about 150 delegates under the presidency of Sarat Chandra Bose.
 The conference was also addressed by Govind Ballabh Pant.
 It passed a resolution condemning the intervention by Nazi Germany into the affairs of Republican Spain.
 The conference also agreed to affiliate the AISF with the World Students' Association.

 Hemu Kalani, an AISF leader, was arrested by the British army in 1942 for leading the Quit India Movement, and publicly hanged in 1943 at the age of 19.
 AISF leader Kanaklata Barua was another student leader who died participating in the fight for independence.

 An AISF delegation visited the Bengal state during the famine of 1943 and engaged in relief activities.

 During the Royal Indian Navy mutiny in Bombay in February 1946, the AISF helped to mobilise students in support of the Naval Ratings.